Patient ResourcesUltrasound

 What does black on an ultrasound mean?

 Black in an ultrasound image represents liquid, like amniotic fluid or a fluid-filled cyst.
-Most sound waves pass through fluid-filled areas, with only a small amount reflected back, making the area appear black.
+Most sound waves pass through fluid-filled areas, with only a small amount reflected back, making the area appear like a black spot on ultrasound results.

 What does white mean on an ultrasound mean?